 The push button controls are shown here.
 At the top may be seen the lever which controls the tape motion, forward, rewind and stop.
-The neon recording level lights are in wells at either side of the push buttons and can be seen clearly in a brightly lighted room.
+The neon recording level lights are in wells at either side of the push buttons and can be seen clearly in a brightly lighted room position when the tape transport lever is put in rewind, a further safety precaution.